 7 - PAKISTAN

-UNICEF supported all provincial and regional governments in the roll out of their multi-sectoral nutrition strategies.
-Scaling Up Nutrition (SUN) Secretariats are active in all provinces, laying the foundation for multi-sectoral nutrition coordination.
-UNICEF also supported the development of the National Infant and Young Child Feeding Strategy and costed IYCF Communication Plans at province and regional level.
-To generate evidence that will guide policy and programme approaches to strengthen complementary feeding, UNICEF is assisting the government to conduct a national assessment on complementary feeding.
-UNICEF initiated an integrated Nutrition-WASH programme for the reduction of stunting in Sindh province.
+UNICEF supported all provincial and regional governments to roll out multi-sectoral nutrition strategies.
+Scaling Up Nutrition (SUN) Secretariats are now active in all provinces.
+UNICEF also supported the development of the National Infant and Young Child Feeding Strategy, together with a plan and budget to guide implementation at province and regional level.
+Assisted by UNICEF, the government is conducting a national assessment of complementary feeding, and UNICEF has initiated an integrated Nutrition-WASH programme to reduce stunting in Sindh province.
 Finally, UNICEF has established an online Nutrition Management Information System at provincial and regional levels.

 8 - SRI LANKA

 Whilst the children of Sri Lanka are generally better fed than the regional average, the decline in malnutrition has stagnated.
 To address this, UNICEF supported the Presidential Secretariat to develop the new Multi-sectoral Action Plan for Nutrition (MsAPN) for 2017-2021, which elaborates sectoral objectives to improve nutrition.
 UNICEF also supported the review of the National Nutrition Policy and Micronutrient Strategy and the costing of the health-sector component of the National Nutrition programme.
 UNICEF has strengthened the data management and monitoring system in all 25 districts, and tested a real-time monitoring system in three districts.